 When the property is purchased through a company, the applicant needs to fully own the said company (own 100% of its shares).

-For the purpose of this type of permit, a family member is a spouse, a partner with whom the non-EU national has a cohabitation agreement with in Greece, the direct unmarried descendant under the age of 21, the direct unmarried descendant of the spouse/partner, when the sponsor has legal custody and they are under 21 years of age, or the direct relatives of the spouses (in ascending line – this includes parents and grandparents).
+For the purpose of this type of permit, a family member is a spouse, a partner with whom the non-EU national has a cohabitation agreement in Greece, the direct unmarried descendant under the age of 21, the direct unmarried descendant of the spouse/partner, when the sponsor has legal custody and they are under 21 years of age, or the direct relatives of the spouses (in ascending line – this includes parents and grandparents).

 Options for real estate owners in Greece